Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Experiments

 The oscillation of \textit{Hes1} mRNA $M$ and \textit{Hes1} protein $P$ levels in cultured cells can be described using a dynamic system \cite{hirata2002oscillatory}.
 This system postulates the involvement of an interacting factor $H$ that contributes to stable oscillations, representing a biological rhythm \cite{forger2024biological}.
 The system of ODEs for the three-component state vector $\mathbf{y} = (P, M, H)$ is expressed as follows:

 where $\mathbf{p}=(a,b,c,d,e,f,g)$ are the associated parameters.

 The \textit{Hes1} model is a prime example of the challenges of inference in systems with unobserved components and asynchronous observation times.
 In \cite{hirata2002oscillatory}, the theoretical oscillatory behavior of the system was established using the true parameter values $a = 0.022, b = 0.3, c = 0.031, d = 0.028, e = 0.5, f = 20$, and $g = 0.3$, revealing an oscillation cycle of approximately $2$ hours.
 The initial conditions were defined as the lowest value of $P$ during oscillatory equilibrium, with $P = 1.439, M = 2.037$, and $H = 17.904$.
 To construct the NSMC dataset from the true solution in this study, a noise level of $\sigma = 0.15$ is adopted based on \cite{yang2021inference}.
 This choice is aligned with the reported standard errors, which account for approximately $15\%$ of $P$ (protein) and $M$ (mRNA) levels in repeated measurements.
 Accordingly, simulation noise is modeled as multiplicative, using a lognormal distribution with $\sigma = 0.15$.
 Because of the multiplicative nature of the error in this strictly positive system, a log-transformation is applied to \cref{eqn_hes1} to produce Gaussian error distributions.
 Additionally, the component $H$ is treated as unobserved and excluded from the simulated observations.
+The absence of this component leads to a non-identifiable parameter inference problem (See \cref{fig:Hes1_CI} in Appendix).

 Using the above setting, $2,000$ simulated datasets are generated.
 Three methods (SiGMoID, MAGI, and \cite{ramsay2007parameter}) are then implemented on each dataset to infer system solutions and estimate system parameters (\cref{fig4}).
 Among these methods, SiGMoID accurately infers both observable ($P, M$) and unobservable ($H$) true solutions.
 Further, compared to the two other methods, SiGMoID achieves the lowest RMSE values related to the difference between the inferred and true trajectories (\cref{table:RMSE_hes1}).